Our Journey to Carbon Neutrality (and why litter picking forms part of this).

 We talk, on a daily basis, about how we personally reduce our footprints.
 This has led to significant buy-in from the business and all the team, so much so that we have decided to join the 1% For The Planet movement.
 This is seeing us commit a sizable financial contribution (that’s 10% of our profits) to environmental charities, alongside significant employee volunteering time where team members will receive full pay for doing something personally rewarding.

 1% For The Planet is a great way of aligning your company with its purpose and joining a community of like-minded organisations.
 1% For The Planet provides a platform to talk about our commitments and achievements, whilst enabling us to engage with local charities and bring them into the movement.
 Volunteering for a cause is a great way to increase engagement with an issue, but it’s also good for the soul.
 It gives people time out from the routine of their regular work and some space for reflection.
 Most of the work will be outdoors and physical, like litter picking, which is hugely satisfying and actually quite relaxing.
+2022 Has seen us make a £4500 contribution to Moors for the future, a charitable organisation that is restoring the peat bogs and rewilding areas of the Peak district moors that have been degraded by years of industrial pollution from traditional manufacturing cities in the North.
+Peat bogs are incredibly important in the fight against climate change, storing large amounts of Carbon and retaining water to prevent our towns and villages from flooding

 The wonders of a ten-minute litter pick